tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/维修任务/维修任务概述_intl_en.md

 #### Full coverage of exceptions and risks

-All kinds of sudden exceptions (such as sudden abnormal downtime of underlying CDH, causing the CVM to abnormally restart), running risks (predict the risks of various software and hardware failures of the underlying CDH), disk exceptions/warnings (instance disk usage exceptions/ early warnings) and scheduled maintenance and upgrade tasks are covered.
+All kinds of sudden exceptions (such as sudden abnormal downtime of underlying host, causing the CVM to abnormally restart), running risks (predict the risks of various software and hardware failures of the underlying host), disk exceptions/warnings (instance disk usage exceptions/ early warnings) and scheduled maintenance and upgrade tasks are covered.

 #### Elastic configuration